 Although communicating with your adolescent or teen can be challenging, it is important to continually make the effort.
-This is especially important when your child acts out with problem behaviors or seems troubled in some way.
+This is especially important when your child acts out with problem behaviours or seems troubled in some way.

 When attempting to talk with your adolescent or teen about problems or concerns, schedule a "date" in a private and quiet place.
 During this meeting, focus on the following techniques to help you facilitate conversation: